Characterisations of purity in a locally finitely presented additive category: A short functorial proof

 is exact in $\Ab$. \item The induced sequence

 is split exact in $(\fp C,\Ab)$. \end{enumerate} \end{thm} \begin{proof} 1 implies 2: This argument is well-known and standard, but we give it for the sake of self-containment.
-Express $c$ as a direct limit of finitely presented objects, $c=\underrightarrow{\lim}_{\lambda\in\Lambda}c_\lambda$.
-Pure exact sequences form an exact structure so are closed under pullbacks.
-Take the pullback of our sequence along the morphisms We obtain a directed system of pure exact sequences each of which must be split since $c_\lambda$ is finitely presented.
-The direct limit of this sequence is our original sequence.
+Express $C$ as a direct limit of finitely presented objects, $C=\underrightarrow{\lim}_{\lambda\in\Lambda}C_\lambda$.
+Since pure-exact sequences form an exact structure on $C$, the pullback of any pure epimorphism along any other morphism exists and is a pure epimorphism.
+Take the pullback of our sequence along the morphisms